101Room/sandbox_PowerShell_routine_killer_for_scientist/for LAMMPS/README.md

 You write script at once and it works for you all day, all night.
 Yes my parametres from 1 to 100 is may be stupid, but it is just template for you.
 This case could be usefull template for you routine.
+Because it include main tasks
+like:
+- search parametres in input file
+- change this parametres in input file
-Because it include main tasks like search in file, change file, save it there you need with name which you need.
+- save it there you need with name which you need

+Opportunities of PowerShell more cool than this simple script.
+It have API and could convert your results in csv for example.
+If you have good imagination you have possability to figure out how to use it.